akhikhl/gretty/README.md

 apply plugin: 'gretty'
 ```

-All versions of gretty are available on maven central under the group 'org.akhikhl.gretty'.
+All versions of gretty are available at jcenter and maven central under the group 'org.akhikhl.gretty'.

 ## Switching between jetty and servlet API versions